czoubkov/TechComm/README.md

 ## Dev Setup

-Each team member will need to do this on their local machine.
+Do this on your local machine.

 ### Create a postgres db